gcc-mirror/gcc/gcc/ada/doc/gnat_rm/representation_clauses_and_pragmas.rst

   little-endian machines, this must be explicitly programmed.
 This capability is not provided by `Bit_Order`.

-* Components that are positioned across byte boundaries
+* Components that are positioned across byte boundaries.

   but do not occupy an integral number of bytes.
 Given that bytes are not reordered, such fields would occupy a non-contiguous sequence of bits